RfidResearchGroup/proxmark3/doc/hid_downgrade.md

 2. Plug in Omnikey reader
 3. Start Omnikey workbench
 4. Switch reader mode to CCID mode
-5. Go to card diagnostic tab and place card on reader
+5. Go to reader upload tab
-6. Copy the raw PACS binary
+6. Use the "load file" function and load the `encoder.cfg` [config file](https://github.com/kitsunehunter/proxmark3/blob/master/traces/iclass/encoder.cfg)
-7. Launch PM3 client, place iCLASS/Picopass card on HF antenna, and use following command to write your credential `hf iclass encode --bin <COPIED BINARY> --ki 0`
+7. Launch PM3 client, place iCLASS/Picopass card on HF antenna and read your original card on the Omnikey reader
+8. Press enter

 ## Using Flipper Zero with NARD
 ^[Top](#top)